Errol Flynn’s Birthplace

 Errol Flynn was one of the brightest stars in Hollywood's golden age.
-Yet he hailed from tiny Tasmania, about as far from the glitz of Tinseltown as you could get.
-While his birthplace, and eventual home, seem light years apart, closer examination shows how one did lead to the other.
+He hailed from isolated Tasmania, about as far from the glitz of Tinseltown as you could get.

 Battery Point, immediately adjacent to Hobart's CBD, is one of Australia's oldest suburbs.
 The first resident was Reverend Robert 'Bobby' Knopwood, who arrived in 1804 with the party that established the first European settlement.

 Knopwood - who was the only magistrate as well as the only religious minister - was important enough to be granted 30 acres of prime land on a gentle hill overlooking the town.
 Here he built a stone cottage, and set about surrounding it with a lavish series of gardens.

 But after ten years of robust city development, the Hobart authorities began to realise how generous the grant given to Knopwood was.

 They gradually claimed the land around his property, and installed canon and a military barracks overlooking the harbour (which gave rise to the name, 'Battery Point').
 Knopwood himself experienced financial difficulties, and began selling parcels of his land off to private investors.
 In 1829 he sold the last of his property, his cottage and the remains of his garden, back to the government, and retired to the countryside.